 The menu at this romantic restaurant in Phuket has enough to satisfy anyone's palette.
 Yet, luckily, it's not overwhelming.

 It's worth noting they have a full vegetarian menu (that looked delicious with plentiful options) and two set menu choices available within the normal menu they hand all diners.
 They also note they do not cook with monosodium glutamate, or “MSG.”

 For the purposes of this post and time we were there (December 2016) I have listed prices next to each dish in Thai Bahts (TB).
 Though always fluctuating, the conversion rate while we visited was roughly 32 TB to every $1 USD.
 Descriptions in bold italics were derived directly from their menu.

-I adored these little birds.
+We got a kick out of these little birds.
 I can imagine a chef piping the dumplings in the kitchen and dotting “eyes” on them – it made me smile.
-They have an enjoyable chewy consistency and tasted so good I had to post a photo of the interior of the dumplings as well.
+They have an enjoyable chewy consistency.
+They tasted so good I had to post a photo of the interior of the dumplings as well.
 Looking at these images floods my taste buds with the memory of delicious flavors.